dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_get_token_approvals

 Returns the token-level approvals that exist for the given vector of `token_ids`.
-The result is paginated, the mechanics of pagination are the same as for `icrc7_tokens` using `prev` and `take` to control pagination.
+The result is paginated, the mechanics of pagination are analogous to `icrc7_tokens` using `prev` and `take` to control pagination, with `prev` being of type `TokenApproval`.
 Note that `take` refers to the number of returned elements to be requested.
-The `prev` parameter is an `TokenApproval` with the meaning that `TokenApproval`s following the provided one are returned, based on a sorting order over `TokenApproval`s implemented by the ledger.
+The `prev` parameter is a `TokenApproval` element with the meaning that `TokenApproval`s following the provided one are returned, based on a sorting order over `TokenApproval`s implemented by the ledger.

 The response is a vector of `TokenApproval` elements.
 If multiple approvals exist for a token id, multiple entries of type `TokenApproval` with the same token id are contained in the response.